Fantasy Points Logo - Wordmark

 Must Start

 Drake London – This is the London that we all knew existed, but we never saw consistently because he was held down by poor quarterback play.
 London is tied for second among all players in targets (54) and he’s WR8 in fantasy points per game (17.5).
-Seahawks top CB Riq Woolen (ankle) missed last week, and he didn’t practice on Wednesday.
+Seahawks top CB Riq Woolen (ankle) missed last week, and he’s out again here.
+Seattle will be without both of their starting corners on Sunday.
+Their other outside CB Tre Brown (ankle) is also out.
 Seattle changed up their coverage scheme last week with Woolen out.
-They shifted away from Cover-1 and Cover-3 and went to more two-high safety coverage.
+They shifted away from Cover-1 and Cover-3 and went to more two-high safety coverage (68%).

 Ken Walker – There aren’t many running backs that I’d rather have in fantasy football over the rest of the season.
 In his four games played, Walker ranks 10th in route share (51%), and he’s fifth in target share (13.9%) among running backs.
 It’s a huge boost.
 Walker was 40th among RB in route share (30%) and target share (6.9%) last season.
 This type of usage just gives him a significantly higher floor when the run game struggles – as it has over the last two weeks (19/51 rushing).